-MARTIN B. BLOCH, age 78, has served as a Director of the Company and of its predecessor since 1961.
-He has served continuously since 1961 as the Company's President and, except for December 1993 through October 1998, as its Chief Executive Officer.
-Previously, he served as chief electronics engineer of the Electronics Division of Bulova Watch Company.
-Mr. Bloch's current service as the President and Chief Executive Officer of the Company allows him to bring to the Board in-depth knowledge of the Company's business, operations, employees and strategic opportunities.
+MARTIN B. BLOCH, age 79, has served as a Director of the Company and of its predecessor since 1961.
+He currently serves as the Company's President and Chief Executive Officer.
+Prior to founding the Company, he served as chief electronics engineer of the Electronics Division of Bulova Watch Company.
+Mr. Bloch's considerable experience in time and frequency technology and his BEE degree from City College of New York allows him to bring to the Board in-depth knowledge of the Company's business, operations, employees and strategic opportunities.

-JOSEPH P. FRANKLIN, age 80, has served as a Director of the Company since March 1990.
-In December 1993, he was elected Chairman of the Board and, from December 1993 through October 1998, served as Chief Executive Officer of the Company.
+JOSEPH P. FRANKLIN, age 82, has served as a Director of the Company since March 1990.
+In December 1993, he was elected Chairman of the Board.
 From August 1987 to November 1993, he was the chief executive officer of Franklin S.A., a Spanish business consulting company located in Madrid, Spain, specializing in joint ventures, and was a director of several prominent Spanish companies.
 General Franklin was a Major General in the United States Army until he retired in July 1987.
 He was Vice Chairman of the Board of Trustees of the US Military Academy at West Point from 2000 to 2004.
-General Franklin's current service as Chairman of the Board of the Company and prior service as Chief Executive Officer of the Company, as well has his prior board and executive management experience, allows him to provide in-depth knowledge of the Company and other valuable insight and knowledge to the Board.
+General Franklin's current service as Chairman of the Board of the Company and prior service as Chief Executive Officer of the Company, as well as his prior board and executive management experience, allows him to provide in-depth knowledge of the Company and other valuable insight and knowledge to the Board.

-JOEL GIRSKY, age 75, has served as a Director of the Company since October 1986.
-He is the president and a director of Jaco Electronics, Inc., which is in the business of distributing electronics components, and has served in such a capacity for over forty years.
+JOEL GIRSKY, age 76, has served as a Director of the Company since October 1986.
+He is the president and a director of Jaco Electronics, Inc., which is in the business of LCD display technology and embedded computing solutions, and has served in such a capacity for over forty years.
 Mr. Girsky is the Chairman of the Company's Audit Committee.
 Mr. Girsky's knowledge of the Company through his service as a director of the Company, as well as his experience as CEO of a publicly-traded company, allow him to bring valuable insight and knowledge to the Board.

-S. ROBERT FOLEY, Jr., age 86, has served as a Director of the Company since 1999.
+S. ROBERT FOLEY, Jr., age 87, has served as a Director of the Company since 1999.
 He retired as Vice President for Laboratory Management, University of California, a position he held from 2003 to 2009.
 He served as Vice President of Raytheon International, Inc. and President of Raytheon Japan from 1995 to 1998.
 Admiral Foley served in the United States Navy for 35 years, including the position of Commander-In-Chief of the Pacific Fleet.
 Admiral Foley is also a director of INTELSAT General Corp.
 Admiral Foley's leadership background, and his executive management and business experience with a defense-oriented company, allow him to bring valuable insight and knowledge to the Board.

-RICHARD SCHWARTZ, age 78, has served as a Director of the Company since 2004.
+RICHARD SCHWARTZ, age 79, has served as a Director of the Company since 2004.
 He was a trustee and chairman of the Finance Committee of Cooper Union in New York City, a position he held from 2004 through 2008.
 Prior to his retirement in 2000, Mr. Schwartz was Chief Executive Officer and Chairman of ATK.
 He served in senior executive positions at ATK and predecessor companies beginning in 1990.
 Prior to that, Mr. Schwartz had been president of the Rocketdyne division of Rockwell International, a company he first joined in 1957.
 Mr. Schwartz also serves on the board of directors of Astronautics Corporation of America.
 Mr. Schwartz's extensive industry experience, his prior board and executive management experience and his demonstrated leadership capabilities allow him to bring valuable insight and knowledge to the Board.